-Timothy Finnerty, of Basking Ridge, discussed the life-changing benefits he has yielded through medical cannabis.
-“For starters, I lost 175 pounds that was caused by childhood-induced PTSD.”
+Timothy Finnerty of Basking Ridge discussed the life-changing benefits he has yielded through medical cannabis.
+“For starters, I lost 175 pounds that were caused by childhood-induced PTSD.”

-Hugh Giordano, of Blackwood, and union representative at United Food and Commercial Workers, urged the council to do their research.
+Hugh Giordano of Blackwood, a union representative at United Food and Commercial Workers (UFCW), urged the council to do their research.
 “We represent the dispensary in Woodbridge.
 We have invited other town councils to arrange tours.
 I urge you to do the same.”
 Additionally, Giordano shared additional facts about jobs, industry, and economic growth.

 About a dozen other advocates spoke on behalf of medical cannabis and its expansion throughout the state.
 A major theme was that patients need additional access.
 With the program expanding, it is expected that the already strained supply will be even more difficult for patients to access.

 “I voted in support of the medical marijuana resolution.
-It has been medically documented that it assists in pain relief for people suffering from a number of things including cancer and other serious ailments.
-I am totally against recreational use of marijuana,” said Council President Paul Carifi, Jr.
+It has been medically documented that it assists in pain relief for people suffering from a number of things, including cancer and other serious ailments.
+I am totally against the recreational use of marijuana,” said Council President Paul Carifi, Jr.